brianreumere/plague/README.md

 With `showHcard = true`, you can configure multiple additional values in `config.toml` to populate your h-card.
 With the exception of `fullName`, everything is optional.
 The order of values in the `social` array determines the order of the social icons displayed in the footer.

+For any social icons you would like to display, you should put a `font-awesome-icons` directory in the root of your Hugo site directory that contains SVG icons.
+The icon filenames should match `<platform>.svg`, where platform is the value you specify in `config.toml` (see example below).
+You can download icons from [Font-Awesome here](https://github.com/FortAwesome/Font-Awesome/tree/master/svgs).
+The social platforms specified below are just examples; you can add any custom ones you want as long as there is an icon file available.

 ```
 [params]
   siteHeaderText = "My Website Name"